 But where did Brexit come from?
 How long has it been with us?
-Well, strike up the band and hang out the flags – New Year’s Day 2017 is the fifth anniversary of its first use in the British media.
+Well, strike up the band and hang out the flags – today is the fifth anniversary of its first use in the British media.

 On 1 January 2012, Michael White wrote in the Guardian about the challenges facing the then-prime minister, David Cameron, in the coming year.
 With some prescience, he warned that Dave risked being outflanked by ‘wily populists’, including Boris Johnson, Nigel Farage and Alex Salmond.
 And there was a danger that Cameron’s ‘loose talk of a renegotiated relationship with a jittery, distracted Europe … could spiral into a risky in/out referendum’.